R-TF-015-006 Clinical investigation report

 Results

-These improvements were even more substantial in the subgroup of rare diseases (GPP, Acne Conglobata, Palmoplantar Pustulosis, Subcorneal Pustular Dermatosis, AGEP, and Pemphigus Vulgaris):
+On the pre-specified rare-disease secondary endpoint (pooled across GPP, Acne Conglobata, Palmoplantar Pustulosis, Subcorneal Pustular Dermatosis, AGEP, Pemphigus Vulgaris):

 Conclusions